 2. Fleet Feet

 Fleet Feet has been around for a surprisingly long time given that running wasn’t all that popular back in the 1970s.
 The chain’s specialty niche is running shoes, and it prides itself on taking the time to make sure the foot measurements they take for customers are as accurate as possible.
 The company even does a gait analysis of customers as they run with the ultimate goals of ensuring they get the best shoe and the best fit possible.

 In addition to running shoes, stores carry a variety of running apparel and gear, including socks, insoles, compression wear (socks and sleeves), energy foods and drinks, hydration gear (bottles, belts, packs), injury prevention (braces, supports, foam rollers, massagers), health/safety (lights, reflective gear, skincare products), electronic devices (Garmin running watches, fitness monitors, music players), sunglasses, hats and headwear, and winter accessories.

 Founded by best friends Sally Edwards and Elizabeth Jansen in Sacramento, California in 1976 and franchising since 1978, the number of locations has grown in recent years from 98 in 2012 to the last known reported total of 179 in 2019, of which 29 were company-owned and all were located in the US.

 3. Destination Athlete

-This company currently ranks #304 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 2008 and franchising since that same year, the number of locations has started moving up rapidly in the last two years and currently stands at 41, none of which are company-owned and all of which are in the U.S.
+Founded in 2008 and franchising since that same year, the number of locations has started moving up rapidly in the last few years and currently stands at 173 (up from the previously reported total of 139), of which none are company-owned and all are located in the US.

 An Important Note About Our Methodology